Evaluation and History

 POST /projects/{projectID}/dmn/definitions/by-definitions-id/{definitionsID}/evaluate

 definitionsID is the value of the <definitions id="…"> attribute in your DMN XML.
-Resolves to the latest version of that definition by default; pass an explicit version in the body to pin.
+Resolves to the latest version of that definition by default, pass an explicit version in the body to pin.

 This is the right endpoint for callers that know decisions by their model-level identifier — for example, a frontend that hard-codes the definitions id and always wants the latest deployed logic.